datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 # Step 4 Control flow

-TODO For loop, if-else and other loops (focused on to control the lights bulb)

 In programming, if you want to control the flow of your code execution(For example keep the light bulb blinking for 30 seconds"), you can achieve that using control flow statements.
 There are different kind of Control Statements which you can use according your code logic.
 We will discuss some of these statements in the sections below to with our smart-bulb.

 # Step 4.1 Condition